karlabrandon817/Weekend_Challenge_1/readme.md

 *** Pro Mode ***
 -----------------
-[x]Once the employee is deleted, also update the total spend on salaries to discount the removed employee's salary.
+[x]Once the employee is deleted, also update the total monthly salaries to discount the removed employee's salary.
 This will require that the logic knows which element was removed.